codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 codefresh get step-types kostis-codefresh/sample --versions
 {% endhighlight %}

 Note that Codefresh step versions function like Docker tags in the sense that they are *mutable*.
-You can overwrite an existing plugin version with a new plugin manifest.
+You can overwrite an existing plugin version with a new plugin manifest by using the `codefresh replace step-types` command.

 If users do not define a version once they use the plugin, the latest one (according to [semantic versioning](https://semver.org/)) will be used.
 Alternatively they can specify the exact version they need (even different versions within the same pipeline.)